avacaondata/nlpboost/examples/README.md

-# Examples of how to use nlpboost
+# Example scripts of how to use nlpboost for each task

 In this folder you will find example scripts showing how to fine-tune models for different tasks.
 These tasks are divided in directories, as you see.
 In all scripts it is also shown how to use `ResultsPlotter` to save a metrics comparison figure of the models trained.